kfl/adventofcode_2021/notes.md

 Made two versions of part2, one using multi-sets and one using lists.
 This was done to profile the benefit/overhead of using multi-sets over lists.
-There is a small benefit of using, but not a lot when compiling the program (in ghci it's still a factor ~7).
+There is a small benefit of using multi-sets, but not a lot when compiling the program (in ghci it's still a factor ~7).

 NICE-TO-HAVE: This should be able to be done in a data parallel manner.
 Could be fun to do a version in Rust.